 Other Paleo food lists might be different.
 Many lists haven’t been updated in ages, so they rely on outdated science and myth.
 This list is based on the most up-to-date understanding of each of these foods.

 Even so, it’s certainly possible to disagree that certain foods should or should not be eaten on a Paleo diet.
-For instance, potatoes are a big source of disagreement.
-You’re never going to get complete agreement, but this list is an excellent place to start.
+For instance, potatoes are a big source of disagreement (Loren Cordain says no to them in his book, The Paleo Diet, but many other Paleo experts now think potatoes are not all that different to sweet potatoes).
+You’re never going to get complete agreement, but this list of foods to eat on a Paleo diet is an excellent place to start.

 If you have specific goals, specific allergies, or specific diseases, then one or more of these foods may not make sense.
 If you want to lose weight, cut out almost all nuts for a while.
 If you’ve got irritable bowel syndrome, even berries may not be a good idea.
-Those sorts of things are not covered in this list because there are just too many possibilities.
+And if you have autoimmune conditions, then you might need to avoid a lot of Paleo diet foods (including eggs, nuts, seeds, peppers and other nightshades).
+Those sorts of personalized plans are not covered in this list because there are just too many possibilities.

 Pretty much all vegetables are Paleo.
 Just remember that grains like corn, wheat, and rice are NOT vegetables.

 Most fruits are different than they were a million years ago, but some are healthier than others.
 Here are the best.

 Every meat is Paleo, but quality makes a difference.
 Buy grass-fed, wild, and pastured when applicable and possible.
 Also, ignore any sites that tell you to eat only lean meats – that advice is based on 20-year old research and beliefs.
 If you have trouble getting good quality meats in the US, then check out US Wellness Meats here and get it delivered to your door!